CQCL/tket/README.md

 ## Introduction

-This repository contains the full source code for TKET, a quantum compiler and software development kit.
+This repository contains the full source code for the TKET quantum compiler and its pytket python bindings.

-TKET is primarily a high performance quantum compiler capable of optimising circuits for a wide range quantum computing architectures and simulators.
+TKET is primarily a high performance quantum compiler capable of optimising circuits for execution on a wide range quantum computing architectures and simulators.

-The standard way of using TKET is via its `pytket` python API.
+The standard way of using TKET is via its pytket python API.

-If you just want to use tket via Python, the easiest way is to install it with `pip`:
+If you just want to use tket via Python, the easiest way is to install pytket with `pip`:

 ```shell